 In place of asking them to schedule a call, you can set the time limit by yourself by asking for a 10-minute phone conversation.
 It looks less threatening, and the prospect is more likely to say yes.

 When you send a cold email, you have to mention your details in your signature.
-It must have your name, title, company and social links.
+It must have your name, title, company, and social links.
 Without this, your emails will look like spam, and the spam filters will send them to the spam folder.
 Here’s a Free Email signature generator tool offered by SalesBlink.

 In your email signature, you can also choose to highlight your recent achievements.
 It is primarily to get the attention of the prospect.

 The last pointer on this cold email checklist is to follow up.
 Stats say that follow-ups are essential.
-80 per cent of sales take place after 5 follow-ups, but 92 per cent of sales reps tend to give up before that.
+80 percent of sales take place after 5 follow-ups, but 92 percent of sales reps tend to give up before that.

 In case you are making use of email outreach tools, avoid tracking clicks and links because the spam filters hold such emails.